aaronparker/aaronparker.github.io/_posts/2006-09-28-isa-server-2004-to-2006-upgrade.md

 **2. Routing and Remote Access**

 The Routing and Remote Access configuration was hosed and the service was actually un-configured.
-To renable this configuration I opened the VPN configuration properties, reset it, then applied the configuration.
+To re-enable this configuration I opened the VPN configuration properties, reset it, then applied the configuration.
 I then also had to re-add our pre-existing DHCP Relay configuration as well.
-(We have a couple of quarantined subnets to which the ISA Server relays DHCP addresses)
+(We have a couple of quarantined subnets to which the ISA Server relays DHCP addresses).